 The data indicates a small upward trend in the enrollment of minorities in ABA accredited law schools since 2005.
-In four year period, 2005-2009, first year minority enrollment in Houston law schools has increased by 931 students which represents a 1.3% increase.
-Total minority enrollment has increased by 1600 students during that same four year period, a 1.7% increase.
+In the four year period between 2005 and 2009, first year minority enrollment in Houston law schools increased by 931 students or 1.3%.
+Total minority enrollment increased by 1600 students during that same four year period, a 1.7% increase.
 During the same period the number of African-Americans in the first year of enrollment has increased by 479 and total African-American enrollment by 696.